miguelruballos/Pet-Resource-Tracker/API Setup/how to setup google sheets api.md

 ## Pre-Requisites
 * Complete Pre-Requisites and _Step 1_ of [README](../README.md) document.

-To setup Google API, we need three items:
+To setup Google API, complete Google's [Quick Start Tutorial ](https://developers.google.com/sheets/api/quickstart/python).

+After completing the tutorial, you will receive the following items:

 * Spread Sheet Link ID
 * JSON Key
 * Google Account

-To get these items, complete Google's [Quick Start Tutorial ](https://developers.google.com/sheets/api/quickstart/python).

-After completing the tutorial, implement the _Spread Sheet Link ID_ and the  _JSON Key_ path into the [Pet Resource Tracker Program Code](../pet_resource_tracker.py) downloaded in _Step 1_ from the [README](../README.md) document.
+Implement the _Spread Sheet Link ID_ and the  _JSON Key_ path into the [Pet Resource Tracker Program](../pet_resource_tracker.py) source code that was downloaded in _Step 1_ from the [README](../README.md) document.

 ## Spread Sheet Link ID